 - The picture is NOT what is important.

-- The manufacturer’s generally put the newest or most expensive product in the picture, obviously hoping you will buy that product.
+- The manufacturer’s generally put the newest or most expensive products in the picture, obviously hoping you will use your savings to buy the products.

-- As long as you follow what is in the wording of the coupon, you can usually get the lowest priced product which is generally the better deal
+- As long as you follow what is in the wording of the coupon, you will know where to find the lowest priced product which is generally the better deal and save money.

-- Information for the retailers including the coupon redemption address.
+- Information for retailers including the coupon redemption address.